 By road to all the monasteries

-• Or by car.
-Small parking lots have been set up around the monasteries.
-Please note that there are few spaces available in these parking lots during peak periods.
+- By car: Small parking lots have been set up around the monasteries.
+Please note that there are few spaces available in these parking lots during peak periods – You can rent a car HERE –

 Numerous footpaths link the monasteries to one another.
 You can find a tourist map showing the trails at the Tourist Office or in all the hotels and B&Bs in the area.
 What’s more, walking is a very pleasant way to discover the site and appreciate its grandeur.

-• 1st suggestion : shareez from Kastraki up the road to Agios Nikolaos, take the the path through the woods to Varlaam (it’s a climb), then take the road to Megalo Meteora or Roussano.
+- 1st suggestion: From Kastraki, follow the road up to Agios Nikolaos, take the path through the woods to Varlaam (it’s uphill), then take the road to Megalo Meteora or Roussano.

-• 2nd suggestion From Kastraki go to the road to Kalambaka (the one that passes close to the rocks, not the one on the plain) and turnz on your left to join the road leading to the Panagia church.
-From here you have a superb view of the ladders and the monastery of Saint Anthony.
+- 2nd suggestion: from Kastraki, join the road to Kalambaka (the one that passes close to the rocks, not the one on the plain) and turn left to join the road to Panagia church.
+From here, you’ll have a superb view of the ladders and the monastery of Agios Antonios.

 Where to eat?